Thank you! Your submission has been received!

 One of the world's most respected and provocative historians, Paul Kennedy is internationally known for his writings and commentaries on global economic, political, and strategic issues.
 His 1988 book The Rise and Fall of the Great Powers remains of the most important works shaping the conversation about the future of the U.S., Russia, China, Europe, and Japan.
 World leaders such as Bill Clinton and U.N.
 Secretary-General Boutros Boutros-Ghali have called on Paul for information and advice; the U.N. invited him to draft their 50th-anniversary report, "The United Nations in its Second Half-Century".

-His new book, Victory at Sea: Naval Power and the Transformation of the Global Order in World War II (April 2022), is an engaging narrative, brought to life by marine artist Ian Marshall’s beautiful full-color paintings while historian Paul Kennedy tells a story of naval battles, maritime campaigns, convoys, amphibious landings, and strikes from the sea.
+His most recent book, Victory at Sea: Naval Power and the Transformation of the Global Order in World War II, is an engaging narrative, brought to life by marine artist Ian Marshall’s beautiful full-color paintings while historian Paul Kennedy tells a story of naval battles, maritime campaigns, convoys, amphibious landings, and strikes from the sea.

 Paul is the author or editor of additional nineteen works, including Engineers of Victory: The Problem Solvers Who Turned The Tide in the Second World War is a look at the ordinary soldiers, scientists, engineers, and businessmen who made those leaders' visions come true.
 He is also the author of Grand Strategies in War and Peace, The War Plans of the Great Powers, The Realities Behind Diplomacy, and the bestselling Preparing for the Twenty-First Century.
 His best-known work is The Rise and Fall of the Great Powers, a 500-year survey of how and why large nations rise and fall.
 Its controversial final chapter on the future of current world powers sparked an immense debate around the world.
 The book has never gone out of print, is available in 23 languages, and has sold close to two million copies.